 Donkeys that are remaining on site for any length of time will need safe holding accommodation.
 This accommodation should provide protection from the elements, fresh clean water ad lib, appropriate feed (generally good quality barley straw with limited hay) and a comfortable clean area in which to lie down.

 At busy high-profile events this area should be away from the main activity yet supervised to avoid accidents, inappropriate feeding and to protect the donkeys from constant noise and stress.

 The names and contact details of the owner and people responsible for the donkeys should be clearly displayed to those attending the event or site where the donkeys are working.

 More information about donkeys

-Information about donkey care can be found online or by contacting The Donkey Sanctuary Welfare Department on 01395 578222.
+Information about donkey care can be found in our Knowledge and Advice section or by contacting The Donkey Sanctuary Welfare Department on 01395 578222.

 What to do if you are concerned?